dekarrin/morc/design.md

 ### Project Manipulation

 - [x] `suyac init` - Quickly create project with history & session files.
-- [x] `suyac req` - List the request templates in the project.
+- [x] `suyac reqs` - List the request templates in the project.
-- [x] `suyac req new` - Create a new request template in the poject.
+- [x] `suyac reqs new` - Create a new request template in the poject.
-- [x] `suyac req delete` - Delete an existing request template.
+- [x] `suyac reqs delete` - Delete an existing request template.
-- [x] `suyac req show` - Show details on a specific request template.
+- [x] `suyac reqs show` - Show details on a specific request template.
-- [ ] `suyac req edit` - Modify a request template.
+- [ ] `suyac reqs edit` - Modify a request template.
 Changing name must be careful to not break history.
-- [x] `suyac req caps` - List variable captures that are a part of the request template.
+- [x] `suyac reqs caps` - List variable captures that are a part of the request template.
-- [x] `suyac req caps delete` - Delete an existing var capture.
+- [x] `suyac reqs caps delete` - Delete an existing var capture.
-- [ ] `suyac req caps edit` - Update a var capture.
+- [ ] `suyac reqs caps edit` - Update a var capture.
-- [x] `suyac req caps new` - Create a new var capture in the template.
+- [x] `suyac reqs caps new` - Create a new var capture in the template.
 - [x] `suyac proj` - Show details on the project.
 - [x] `suyac proj edit` - Modify the project.
 Setting var prefix must be possible.
 - [x] `suyac proj new` - Create a new project file with settable options.